appcoreopc/edward/standalone-pages/data.md

 model = PyMC3Model(pm_model)
 data = {x_obs: np.array([0, 1, 0, 0, 0, 0, 0, 0, 0, 1])}
 ```
-+ __Stan.__ It's the usual dictionary according to the Stan program's data block.
++ __Stan.__ The data is according to the Stan program's data block.
 Key is a string.
 Value is whatever type is used for the data block.
 ```python
 model_code = """
     data {